JonathanMEdwards/subtext10/doc/language.md

 ## Choices

 A `choice` block defines a set of named input items called _options_, exactly one of which is _chosen_.
 The options can be different kinds of items, as in all blocks.
-Choices are like _discriminated unions_ and _sum types_ in conventional languages.
+Choices are called _discriminated unions_ and _sum types_ in conventional languages.
 Here is an example:
 ```Txt
 expr: choice {
   literal?: 0